Choosing the right humidifier size matters more than the brand.

 Most homes feel comfortable when indoor humidity stays between 30% and 45% during winter.

+You do not need to hit an exact number.
 Comfort usually improves once humidity moves out of the very dry range.

 Two Basic Humidifier Types (Sizing Starts Here)